sagajon/sagajon.github.io/README.md

 # sagajon.github.io
-Page for the evaulation of my thesis.
+Page for the evaluation of my thesis.
 Entirely based on https://github.com/steenish/user-study-interface.